enmitko1/oracle_db_install_RHEL8/README_EN.md

 FROM HERE THE NMEXT STEPS HAVE TO BE DONE AS THE ROOT USER

-1. Añadimos la entrada referente al FQDN, Fully Qualified Domain Name, del host en el archivo /etc/hosts:
+1. Add the entry referencing the FQDN, Fully Qualified Domain Name, of the host in the file /etc/hosts:

-Revisamos el nombre completo del host en el /etc/hostname mediante el siguiente comando:
+We can inspect the full name of the host in the file /etc/hostname using the next command:

 cat /etc/hostname

-La ip del host la podemos revisar con el comando ifconfig.
+The ip of the host can be seen using the command ifconfig.

-Añadimos los datos anteriores a /etc/hosts, al final del fichero con la siguiente estructura:
+We add this data to /etc/hosts, both the ip and the full name of the machine as one entrance at the end of the file following the next structure:

-El fichero /etc/hosts debe quedar así, por ejemplo:
+The file /etc/hosts has to end up like this, for example:

 cat /etc/hosts